ossf/wg-securing-software-repos/proposals/build-provenance-and-code-signing-for-homebrew.md

-# Code-signing for Homebrew with Sigstore
+# Build Provenance and Code-signing for Homebrew

 Authors: [William Woodruff](https://github.com/woodruffw), [Dustin Ingram](https://github.com/di)

 ## Summary

-The document contains a technical proposal for using Sigstore to produce cryptographic signatures for the Homebrew package manager.
+The document contains a technical proposal for introducing build provenance and cryptographic signatures to the Homebrew package manager.
 The end goal is to improve Homebrew's authenticity and supply-chain integrity properties, establishing that a given package was both built from an attested source artifact as well as on an attested machine (i.e., a Homebrew-controlled GitHub Actions workflow).

 The proposal is broken up into individual technical items, which are meant to be semi-independent units of work.
 The units of work are ordered by dependency relationship; i.e. signature generation must come before any signatures can be verified on the client side.